 Protocol: A treatment plan for how, when and what dose of treatment to give.

-PSA: Prostate Specific Antigen: PSA is an substance produced by the prostate.
+PSA - Prostate specific antigen: PSA is a substance produced by the prostate.
 Men with prostate cancer tend to have higher levels of this protein in their blood.

-Psycho-oncology: This is a speciality concerned with the psychological aspects of cancer for patients and their familes.
+Psycho-oncology: This is a specialty concerned with the psychological aspects of cancer for patients and their families.

 Pulmonary: To do with the lungs.